sujal1130/Javascript_code_repo/README.md

 # ☕💻 Welcome Javascript_code_repo

-> A beginner-friendly JavaScript learning repository powered by the 🎥 **Chai aur Code YouTube Channel**
+> A beginner-friendly JavaScript learning repository powered by the **☕ Chai aur Code 🎥 YouTube Channel**

 ---

-## ☕ Chai aur Code 🎥 YouTube Channel
+## 📺 Watch & Learn — Chai aur Code 🎥

 This repository is specially designed for **beginners** who want to **learn and practice JavaScript from scratch**
-with the help of the **☕ Chai aur Code 🎥 YouTube Channel**.
+with the help of the.

 📺 **Watch the full playlist here:** [Chai aur Code - YouTube Playlists](https://www.youtube.com/@chaiaurcode/playlists) **"Ctrl+Left Click new tab open in chrome"**